The best items in Teamfight Tactics (TFT) explained and split into four tiers depending on their strength and usefulness.

 Once again, Gunslingers are the perfect carriers for this kind of items as they can target several opponents at the same time.

-Spells deal burn damage equal to 5% of the enemy’s max Health.
+Spells deal burn damage equal to 15% of the enemy’s maximum health over 5s and prevent healing.

 Morellonomicon is harder to build than Red Buff because it requires Needlessly Large Rod, but its effect is stronger if used on the right champion.
 Garen is probably the most abused one, but any unit with AoE spells will work.